San Antonio migrant deaths lead to slow effort to ID victims

 With little information about the victims, desperate families of migrants from Mexico and Central America frantically sought word of their loved ones.

-Among the dead, 27 are believed to be of Mexican origin based on documents they were carrying, according to Rubén Minutti, the Mexico consul general in San Antonio.
-Several survivors were in critical condition with injuries such as brain damage and internal bleeding, he said.
-About 30 people had reached out to the Mexican Consulate looking for loved ones, officials said.
+Several survivors were in critical condition with injuries such as brain damage and internal bleeding, according to Rubén Minutti, the Mexico consul general in San Antonio.

 Guatemala’s foreign ministry said late Tuesday that it had confirmed two hospitalized Guatemalans and was working to identify three possible Guatemalans among the dead.
-Honduras’ foreign relations ministry said it was working to confirm the identities of four people who died in the truck and carried Honduran papers.
+Honduras’ foreign relations ministry said it was trying to confirm the identities of four of the dead who were carrying Honduran papers.

-Eva Ferrufino, spokeswoman for Honduras’ foreign ministry, said her agency is working with the Honduras consulate in south Texas to match names and fingerprints and complete identifications.
+Eva Ferrufino, a spokesperson for Honduras’ foreign ministry, said her agency was working with the Honduras Consulate in south Texas to match names and fingerprints and complete identifications.

 The process is painstaking because among the pitfalls are fake or stolen documents.

-Mexico’s foreign affairs secretary identified two people Tuesday who were hospitalized in San Antonio on Tuesday morning.
+Mexico’s foreign affairs secretary identified two people Tuesday who were hospitalized in San Antonio.
 But it turned out that one of the identification cards he shared on Twitter had been stolen last year in the southern state of Chiapas.

-Haneydi Antonio Guzman, 23, was safe and sound in a mountain community more than 1,300 miles (2,092 kilometers) away from San Antonio on Tuesday when she began receiving messages from family and friends.
+Haneydi Antonio Guzman, 23, was safe in a mountain community more than 1,300 miles (2,092 kilometers) away from San Antonio when she began receiving messages from family and friends.
 There is no phone signal there, but she has internet access.

 Journalists started showing up at her parents’ home in Escuintla — the address on her ID that was stolen and found in the truck — expecting to find her worried relatives.

-“That’s me on the ID, but I am not the person that was in the trailer and they say is hospitalized,” she said.
+“That’s me on the ID, but I am not the person that was in the trailer and they say is hospitalized,” Antonio Guzman said.

-“My relatives were contacting me worried, asking where I was,” Antonio Guzman said.
-“I told them I was fine, that I was in my house and I clarified it on by (Facebook page).”
+“My relatives were contacting me worried, asking where I was,” she said.
+“I told them I was fine, that I was in my house and I clarified it on my” Facebook page.

-Foreign Affairs Secretary Marcelo Ebrard deleted the original tweet identifying her without further comment.
-The other hospitalized victim Ebrard identified Tuesday turned out to be accurate.
+Foreign Affairs Secretary Marcelo Ebrard deleted his tweet identifying her without comment.
+The other victim Ebrard identified turned out to be accurate.

-Manuel Velasco López, San Miguel Huautla’s municipal secretary, said that another cousin had been traveling with Guzmán Vásquez and was now considered missing.
+Manuel Velasco López, San Miguel Huautla’s municipal secretary, said that a cousin had been traveling with Vásquez Guzmán and was now considered missing.

-Yet another cousin, Alejandro López, told Milenio television that their family worked in farming and construction and that they migrated because “we don’t have anything but weaving hats, palms and handicrafts.”
+Another cousin, Alejandro López, told Mexico’s Milenio television that their family worked in farming and construction and that they migrated because “we don’t have anything but weaving hats, palms and handicrafts.”

 “Growing corn, wheat and beans is what we do in this region and that leads to a lot of our people emigrating and going to the United States,” he said.

-Miguel Barbosa, the governor of neighboring Puebla state, set off a scramble for information in the town of Izucar de Matamoros on Tuesday when he said publicly that two of the dead hailed from there.
+Miguel Barbosa, the governor of neighboring Puebla state, set off a scramble for information in the town of Izucar de Matamoros on Tuesday when he said two of the dead were from there although that had not been confirmed.

-In the heavily migrant town, everyone was asking themselves if their friends or neighbors were among the dead found in the freight truck in Texas.
-Rumors abounded, but the city government said no dead had been confirmed from Izucar.
+In the heavily migrant town, everyone was asking if their friends or neighbors were among the dead found in Texas.

-But going to the United States is such a tradition that most youths here at least consider it.
+Attempting to cross into the United States is such a tradition that most youths in the town at least consider it.

 “All of the young people start to think about going (to the U.S.) as soon as they turn 18,” said migrant activist Carmelo Castañeda, who works with the nonprofit Casa del Migrante.
 “If there aren’t more visas, our people are going to keep dying.”